solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1beta1.delegated_route_table.md

-<a name="networking.enterprise.mesh.gloo.solo.io.DelegatedRouteTableSpec"></a>
+<a name="networking.enterprise.mesh.gloo.solo.io.RouteTableSpec"></a>

-### DelegatedRouteTableSpec
+### RouteTableSpec
-DelegatedRouteTable is a resource which can be referenced either from the top level RouteTable resource, or from other DelegatedRouteTables.
+RouteTable is a resource which can be referenced either from the top level VirtualHost resource, or from other RouteTables.
 It's primary use is to organizationally and logically separate the configuration of routes, so that the responsbilities of route configuration and maintenance can be divided between teams where appropriate.

 | Field | Type | Label | Description |